srinath1412001/DigiFarming/README.md

 # DigiFarming

-Digi farming is a ML based model which gives the optimal water content requried by tomato crop in oder to grow at higher rates.
+Digi farming is a ML based model which gives the optimal water content requried for growing Tomatos.
 The model takes in weather conditions such as temperature and humidity as parameters to compute results.